ga4gh-rnaseq/schema/rnaget.md

 This section lists the recommended URL endpoints a server SHOULD implement in order to navigate the RNA-seq data hierarchy and allow retrieval of expression data.

 Endpoints are described as HTTPS GET methods which will be sufficient for most queries.
 Queries containing multiple metadata filters may approach or exceed the URL length limits.
-To handles these types of queries it is recommended that servers SHOULD implement parallel HTTPS POST endpoints accepting the same URL parameters as UTF8-encoded JSON.
+To handle these types of queries it is recommended that servers SHOULD implement parallel HTTPS POST endpoints accepting the same URL parameters as UTF8-encoded JSON.

 When processing requests containing multiple filters, the data provider SHOULD use a logical `AND` for selecting the results to return.